When the Promotion Doesn’t Come

 I was standing on the sidelines of the basketball court, waiting to be picked for next game.

 I’m not the fastest with the ball, nor am I a skilled outside shooter, but my inside game is strong.
 Plus, I’m a big guy and my turn-around jump shots have been known to save many a game.
-I assumed I’d be a shoo-in, but by the time the two team captains were done selecting their teams, I was still standing courtside with two other guys who looked like they were accustomed to not getting picked.
+I assumed I’d be a shoo-in, but by the time the two team captains were done selecting their teams, I was still standing courtside with two other guys who looked like they were used to not getting picked.

 I played it cool and declared, “I got next!”
 Internally, I was fuming.
 I wanted to punch a hole in the ball, get in my car and speed off!
 But I remembered that I represent Jesus wherever I go, so I swallowed my pride, rallied the two guys standing next to me and picked two more guys from the losing team to play the next game.